Monday, February 8, 2010

 ABOUT THE BOOK

-If you'd like to read the first chapter of Becca By The Book, go HERE
+If you would like to read the first chapter of Love Blooms in Winter, go HERE.

 This week, the